This is a guide covering everything about ISO.

 This brightness does come at a price though.
 Photographers who use too much ISO will face graining or commonly known as noise, making the photo less appealing.

-The trade-off reminds photographers to only use ISO when they are in a pinch.
+The trade-off reminds photographers only to use ISO when in a pinch.

 Photographers will try to achieve brighter photos by using an aperture or shutter speed.
 Only using their ISO as their last resort.